-PASS-Key[®] III+ uses a radio frequency transponder in the key that matches a decoder in your vehicle.
+PASS-Key® III+ uses a radio frequency transponder in the key that matches a decoder in your vehicle.

-PASS-Key[®] III+ Operation
+PASS-Key® III+ Operation

 Your vehicle has PASS-Key® III+ (Personalized Automotive Security System) theft-deterrent system.
 PASS-Key® III+ is a passive theft-deterrent system.
 This means you do not have to do anything special to arm or disarm the system.
-It works when you transition the key to RUN, ACCESSORY or START from the OFF position.
+It works when you insert or remove the key from the ignition or transition the key from run, accessory or start from the off position.